OmNasre/Instagram-Clone/README.md

     Vidhan Deshpande

 ## Introduction:
-The Instagram Clone project is built using Spring Boot for the backend and React for the frontend.
+The Instagram Clone project is built using Spring Boot for the backend and HTML, CSS for the frontend.
 It replicates core functionalities of Instagram, such as user registration, post management, likes, comments, and an admin panel for user and post management.
 The key feature of this application is a responsive and minimalist design that mimics Instagram’s user experience.

 # Key Features: